Oil companies face a wrongful death suit tied to climate change

 Those kinds of lawsuits have had mixed results.
 A Pennsylvania judge recently dismissed a climate lawsuit that Bucks County filed against several oil companies.
 Court of Common Pleas Judge Stephen Corr said the lawsuit was beyond the scope of state law.
 Since it was primarily about greenhouse gas emissions, he said it was a matter for the federal government to deal with under the Clean Air Act.
 Judge Corr noted that other courts have dismissed similar lawsuits by cities and states, including New Jersey and Baltimore.

-Chevron's lawyer in the Pennsylvania case, Ted Boutrous, told WHYY that climate change is a "policy issue that needs statewide, nationwide and global cooperation to resolve.
+Boutrous, Chevron's lawyer in the Pennsylvania case, told WHYY that climate change is a "policy issue that needs statewide, nationwide and global cooperation to resolve.
 These state lawsuits just don't really do anything other than clog the courts."

 Other cases, though, are moving forward.
 In January, the Supreme Court rejected an effort by oil and gas companies to block a climate lawsuit filed by Honolulu, and in March the justices turned down a request by Republican attorneys general to try to stop climate lawsuits filed by states including California, Connecticut, Minnesota and Rhode Island.
 The American Petroleum Institute said in statements to NPR at the time that it was disappointed by the Supreme Court's decisions, saying the lawsuits are a "distraction" and "waste of taxpayer resources."